JakobHallin/trust-layer-architecture/README.md

 - headless browsers
 - automation operating via DOM, scripts, or screenshots

-Working hypothesis:

-One way to frame the challenge is not “human or bot,” but distinguishing legitimate automation from harmful automation.
+This challenge can also be framed not as “human vs bot”, but as distinguishing legitimate automation from harmful automation.
+Instead of relying on behavior analysis, this prototype explores whether identity can create that separation earlier in the request flow.

-### Why behavior-first detection fails
+### Why behavior-first detection is difficult
 Early behavior often looks identical between:

 - legitimate and malicious scrapers
 - helpful and harmful AI agents
 - headless browsers and real browsers
-- bots mimicking human behavior
+- bots intentionally mimicking human behavior

-Therefore the system relies on:
+Because early signals are ambiguous, purely behavior-based detection must react after automation has already begun interacting with the system.

+This motivates exploring:
 - **identity**
 - **cryptographic authentication**
 - **policy and routing**
 - **ML as a secondary layer**

-*Note: ML is not implemented in this prototype.
-It is only referenced as a possible future extension.*
+as a first layer, with ML or behavioral heuristics potentially added later as secondary signals (not implemented in this prototype).

 ---